JosepMariaVila/LottoXAH/README.md

 - An Invoke transaction from the hook account with the hook parameter “FUND” and the desired address as value in HEX format.
 This will store in the namespace the information with the key “FUND” and with value the address in HEX.

-## How to install the Odds or Evens Hook on Testnet?
+## How to install Lotto XAH Hook on Testnet?

-HookHash:                    6DBC3AFDDB5C4F79EAE7B56198CD8ED109FD05219B419F71073B9F81A444CBFC
+- HookHash:                         6DBC3AFDDB5C4F79EAE7B56198CD8ED109FD05219B419F71073B9F81A444CBFC

-1. You can install it using: [XRPLWin Hook Install Tool](https://xahau-testnet.xrplwin.com/tools/hook/from-hash)
+- You can install it using:         [XRPLWin Hook Install Tool](https://xahau-testnet.xrplwin.com/tools/hook/from-hash)

 ## I want to try them without installing anything

-You can try this hook just sending 10 XAH to the following account on TESTNET and wait until 9 more players enter the game and see who wins (or you can just create 9 more accounts on testnet, for exampel using the JSHooksBuilder https://jshooks-builder.xahau.network/develop and send yourself 10 XAH from all the different accounts to see who wins):
+You can try this hook just sending 10 XAH to the following account on TESTNET and wait until 9 more players enter the game and see who wins (or you can create some accounts on testnet, for example, using the JSHooksBuilder https://jshooks-builder.xahau.network/develop and send yourself 10 XAH from different accounts to see who wins):

 - Testnet hook account:             rU7nGb3K3WzU6BmRBZb52KB1mMXRbUWwuD

 - Testnet hook account QR code:     https://jshooks.xahauexplorer.com/explorer/rU7nGb3K3WzU6BmRBZb52KB1mMXRbUWwuD